-The NHS COVID-19 app launched on September 24th and has a feature that allows users to quickly and easily ‘check in’ to the venue by scanning a QR code, and this information stays on the user’s phone.
-We will position QR codes at the front entrance to the venue and to the loading bay so those arriving can check in as they arrive before passing into the building.
+On arrival all those entering the venue are requested to sign in at reception in order to comply with the NHS’s test and trace.
+We keep this data for 21 days in line with track and trace guidelines.
+The NHS COVID-19 app allows you to quickly and easily ‘check in’ to the venue by scanning a QR code, and this information stays on your phone.
+QR codes are positioned at the front entrance to the venue and to the loading bay so those arriving can check in as they arrive before passing into the building.
 For more information or to download this you can find out more here.

 Thermal imaging cameras have been installed in the reception area and loading bay to detect body temperatures of those arriving into the building.
 Anyone showing a temperature of 38.0 C and above will be given the opportunity to wait outside in an appropriate area for 10 minutes to be re-tested.